anitahkimanthi/jquery-alert/README.md

 </html>

  ```
-Download Jquery using ```npm install jquey``` after it has been downloaded take jquery.min.js in from the jquery folder that ou have downloaded and paste it your project and import it in the index.html like this;
+5.Download Jquery using ```npm install jquey``` after it has been downloaded take jquery.min.js in from the jquery folder that ou have downloaded and paste it your project and import it in the index.html like this;

 ``` <script src="jquery.min.js"></script> ``` just before closing body tag.